-The following items were concerns regarding capacity but no specific operational, managerial, or financial problems can be attributed to these items at this time.
-The system should address the item listed below to further improve FMT capabilities and to improve the system's long-term sustainability.
+The following item is of concern regarding capacity but no specific operational, managerial, or financial problems can be attributed to these items at this time.
+The system should address the items listed below to further improve FMT capabilities to improve the system's long-term sustainability.